Ayesha-Jan/custom-file-handler/README.md

 # 📂 Custom File Handler

-This project demonstrates the creation of a custom Python object for file handling, with support for file reading via generators, operator overloading, decorators, inheritance, and automated testing using `pytest`.
+This project demonstrates the creation of a custom Python object for file handling, with support for file reading via generators, operator overloading, decorators, inheritance, and automated testing using pytest.

 ---